Towards SMT Solver Stability via Input Normalization: Approximating a Normalization Algorithm

-After renaming, there is one more step that can improve the normalizer.
-It is based on the observation that within an equivalence class of assertions, different assertion orders are possible, depending on the initial order of the assertions, as the result of symbols in the assertions having all the same super-patterns.
-This can be partially addressed by sorting the assertions in the equivalence classes one more time.
-This ensures that if we have two benchmarks for which the first two steps produce the same set of assertions, but in different orders, then they will be normalized to the same thing.
+\textbf{\emph{Sorting the assertions again.}} After renaming, there is one more step that can improve the normalizer.
+It is based on the observation that within an equivalence class, different assertion orders are possible, depending on the initial order, when all symbols in a pair of assertions have the same super-patterns.
+This can be partially addressed by lexicographically sorting each equivalence class after renaming.
+This ensures that if we have two benchmarks for which the first two steps produce the same set of assertions, but in different orders, then these two benchmarks will be normalized the same way.

-Looking again at \Cref{fig:after-renaming}, we see that assertions in the first and last equivalence class are already in sorted order.
+Looking again at \Cref{fig:after-renaming}, we see that assertions in the first and last equivalence classes are already in sorted order.
 However, the assertions in equivalence class 2 should be reordered.
 Recall that in the previous step, we did not have a way to order these assertions, but now there is an unambiguous order for them.

-One final note is in order.
-Our algorithm does not guarantee the normalization property.
-The reason for this incompleteness is that when assertions cannot be distinguished by super-patterns, this can introduce differences, even despite the final sorting step.
-However, it works well in practice, as we show in the next section.
+It is important to note that our algorithm does not guarantee the normalization property.
+The reason for this incompleteness is that when assertions cannot be distinguished by super-patterns, there can be different normal forms for benchmarks, even if one is a mutation of the other (via shuffling and renaming).
+However, our algorithm works well in practice, as we show next.